Errol12/env-fetcher-service/README.md

 # Env-fetcher-service

-This package is used to fetch configuration from AWS Stored parameters
+This package is used to fetch configuration from AWS Stored Parameters and AWS Secret Manager

 ## Installation